 The Mile Rule: For trips of a mile or less, leave the car parked - walk or bike instead.

-10K a Day: Buy and wear a pedometer and make sure that you log 10 kilometers (six miles) each day in your daily activities.
+10,000 Steps per Day: Buy and wear a pedometer and make sure that you log 10,000 steps each day in your daily activities.
 You will find yourself looking for little ways to build up more distance throughout the day.
 Before You Buy a Pedometer

 Take a Walk Break: At many workplaces, the smokers actually get in more walking than the non-smokers as they have to hike out of the building to light up.
 Follow their lead and use your break to stroll around the building - indoors or out, to revive yourself during work breaks.